chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 * Embedding the manifest in the application
 * Refusing to load any DLLs from the application directory

-The first part is interesting, because now the manifest is part of the final executable, meaning one needs to modify the binary to change it, and this is important, as you'll below.
+The first part is interesting, because now the manifest is part of the final executable, meaning one needs to modify the binary to change it, and this is important, as you'll see below.

-But let's back on the HTTPS topic
+But let's go back to the HTTPS topic

 It is indeed true that using HTTP is insecure.
 I don't think anyone argues on that part.
 You're sending stuff for the whole world to see, and potentially intercept and edit.

 It is also true that our frontpage doesn't enforce HTTPS by default, and that Google doesn't redirect you to the HTTPS page.
-We are investigating the later, the former is complicated due to old browsers, which we still have to support (you'd be surprise how many Windows XP users we still have)
+We are investigating the later, the former is complicated due to old browsers, which we still have to support (you'd be surprised how many Windows XP users we still have)

 However claiming that videolan.org doesn't support HTTPS would be [wrong](https://www.videolan.org)